PatwardhanVedavrat/nutrition-cal-client/README.md

 ## Installation

-You just need to clone the site and ###run npm i

-Then just run
+You just need to clone the site and Then just run
 ```
 npm start
 ```